Golisano Children's Hospital of Southwest Florida Neonatal Intensive Care Unit

 Our scope of care doesn’t end with a newborn’s physical well-being.
 Hospital chaplains and social workers provide spiritual and emotional support, and The Ronald McDonald House helps families with a place to stay.

 Additionally, special volunteers affectionately known as "cuddlers" are trained to be with sick newborns to give them the warmth of human touch during those times when parents can’t be there.
+As we strive to make your experience with us as comfortable as possible, learn more about us and the variety of resources we have available to you and your family.

 Primary Care Pediatricians